elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/iterator-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> This pattern helps deal with iteration-related challenges, constructing flexible looping constructs, and retrieving items from a complex collection without knowing the underlying representation.
-It can get used in creating a generic iterator that efficiently explores any collection regardless of its type.
+We can use it to create a generic iterator that efficiently explores any collection regardless of its type.
     </div>

 <br />